-Our client had previously been convicted on two occasions of driving under the influence of alcohol DUI.
-Our client was pulled over one night by the Police after consuming about 8 schooners of beer.
+Our client had previously been convicted on two occasions of driving under the influence (DUI) of alcohol.
+Our client was pulled over one night by the police after consuming eight schooners of beer.
 He was subjected to random breath test (RBT), which returned a positive reading.
-Our client later returned a reading of 0.140, at the high end of the mid range prescribed concentration of alcohol or MRPCA.
+Our client later returned a reading of 0.140, at the high end of the mid range prescribed concentration of alcohol.
 Our client was immediately suspended from driving pending the court proceedings.

 It was emphasised to the presiding magistrate that as our client was a person whose character was only impeached by his traffic record, it was reasonable in the circumstances to put him to work in the community and to disqualify him from driving for a time.
-The Magistrate agreed.
-The client would automatically have also been declared a Habitual Traffic Offender from this matter, resulting in an additional, accumulative five year disqualification period.
-It was submitted that the Magistrate quash the Habitual Offender Declaration, as this length was excessive, given that our client lived in an area with little public transport.
-The Magistrate agreed to do so as well.
+The magistrate agreed.
+The client would automatically have also been declared a habitual traffic offender from this matter, resulting in an additional five year disqualification period.
+It was submitted that the magistrate quash the habitual offender declaration, as this length was excessive given that our client lived in an area with little public transport.
+The magistrate agreed to do so as well.